OVERVIEW: The Sara & Evan Williams Foundation supports environmental issues, education, and youth in Northern California.

-FUNDING AREAS: Environment, Education & Youth, TBD
+FUNDING AREAS: Environment, education, youth

 In recent years, the couple has shown an interest in environmental and education reform issues in the San Francisco Bay Area.
 Past environmental grantees include the Energy Foundation and to the Marin Agricultural Land Trust.
 The couple has also supported the environment through Community Initiatives, which works with local nonprofits in San Francisco.
 One of these efforts is Food Systems.
 Outside of San Francisco, the couple has supported Grist, an environmental news publication in Seattle, and 350.org, an "international effort to raise awareness of the need to decrease carbon dioxide concentration in the atmosphere to 350 parts per million."
 The couple has also supported the Center for Investigative Reporting in Berkeley and the Computer History Museum.
 With regard to education, the couple has given to 826 Valencia, which helps youth with their writing, Mission Graduates, which prepares students for college and beyond, and Little School, "a relationship-based, inclusive pre-school committed to providing individualized, quality education to young children."
 Support has also gone to the Marin Primary and Middle School.